On January 23, 2018, I wrote the following:

 A tagline often used by Christian churches to advertise themselves to non-Christians is this: YOU ARE WELCOME HERE!
 This statement is meant to convey to people that their church is friendly and accepting of everyone.
 When mainline churches use this line, they often are just that: friendly, accepting, and welcoming.
 Years ago, Polly and I, along with our three youngest children, visited the Episcopal church in Defiance.
 On our first visit there, an older woman — whom we learned later was a pillar of the church — came up to us and said, WELCOME!
 We don’t care what you believe, you are welcome here.
 This congregation sincerely didn’t care what you did or didn’t believe, though there were several members of a Fundamentalist persuasion who likely were not as indifferent about our beliefs, especially our pro-choice view on abortion.
 There’s another church in Defiance, St. John’s United Church of Christ, that advertises the fact that they are a welcoming church.
 St. John’s caused quite of bit of controversy when they came out in support of same-sex marriage.
 Both of these churches genuinely accept people as they are, where they are, and don’t try to evangelize.
 They are more focused on good works than right doctrine.

 However, when Evangelical churches, such as the one outside of Ney, say, YOU ARE WELCOME HERE!, I chuckle, knowing that they mean something far different when they say this than do the aforementioned Episcopal and UCC churches.
 Evangelical churches want to be perceived as welcoming places where anyone and everyone can walk through their doors and feel at home.
-Little do first-time visitors realize that this friendliness is a play; that the church’s welcoming of them has an ulterior motive attached to it — to evangelize them and turn them into another soldier in God’s Fundamentalist army.
+Little do first-time visitors realize that this friendliness is a con; that the church has an ulterior motive: to evangelize them and turn them into more soldiers in God’s Fundamentalist army.
 Evangelicals will piously say that they love everyone, just as God loves everyone.
 Sounds good, right?
 We all want to feel loved and accepted.
 With Evangelicals, however, their love is a means to an end.
 They might feign love for you for a time, but their objective is to save you, baptize you, get your checking account number, and add you to the church roll.
-Yes, Evangelicals say, we love you as you are.
-But, we love you enough to not leave you there.
+Yes, Evangelicals say, we love you as you are, but we love you enough to not leave you there.